How to Secure Your Digital Storefront This Holiday Season

-A winning holiday strategy for any company with an online presence will be largely defined by its ability to defend its website and mobile apps from bot-driven fraud, client-side attacks like Magecart and revenue-impacting browser extensions.
-However, before a company runs to invest in new bot management and application security tools, it is also important to note that many security solutions can stifle the shopper experience, increase cart abandonment and drive away customers with high-friction security measures.
+A winning holiday strategy for any company with an online presence will be largely defined by its ability to defend its website and mobile apps from bot-driven fraud and client-side attacks like Magecart.
+However, before a company runs to invest in new bot management and application security tools, it is also important to note that many security solutions with high-friction measures can stifle the shopper experience, increase cart abandonment and drive away customers.

 That said, nothing will drive customers away or tarnish brand reputation faster than a massive data breach or carding attack.
-Striking the balance between application security and a friction-free digital shopping experience on Cyber Monday is the goal for every e-commerce business.
+Striking the balance between application security and a friction-free digital purchasing experience is the goal for all shopping sites.
 Of course, this is easier said than done.
-When it comes to holiday readiness, here are a few guidelines that every digital business should consider.
+When it comes to holiday readiness, here are a few guidelines that all digital businesses should consider.

 How to Stop Bot-driven Fraud: Identifying Good Bot Traffic From Bad

 Good bots can help online shoppers find the right gift, improve SEO for websites, advertise items on social media and curate products in storefronts.
 With more than half of all internet traffic attributed to bots, many of them useful, taking a heavy-handed approach to blocking bots can result in a serious reduction of customer engagement and lost selling opportunities.
 Selecting a bot management solution that is extremely accurate to identify and separate bad bot activity from good is key.
 Solutions need to go beyond providing simple functions like configurable allow and deny lists.
 Advanced policy controls will give forward-thinking digital businesses the edge against competitors that do not have granular control over bot blocking.

 Before Cyber Monday, every e-commerce company needs to be able to:

 - Identify and categorize useful bot traffic and malicious bot traffic